risk-first/website/Agency-Risk.md

 ---
 title: Agency Risk
-description: Description and examples of Agency Risk and three common ways to mitigate it through monitoring, security and goal alignment.
+description: Explanation of Agency Risk and ways to mitigate it through monitoring, security and goal alignment.
 ---

 # Agency Risk